- Migratory arthritis pain spreads from one joint to another.

 You can’t predict when arthritis will spread, so it’s important to start treatment as soon as possible.

 Having arthritis certainly increases your risk for migrating joint pain, but that doesn’t mean it’s the only cause of migratory arthritis.
 Rheumatic fever, an inflammatory illness, is a common cause of migratory arthritis.
 This fever stems from strep throat and can cause joint swelling and pain, among other complications.

 Other inflammatory illnesses that may cause migratory arthritis are:

 Pain is often the first symptom you notice when something is wrong with your body.
 Pain in a specific joint may lead you to suspect arthritis or another health condition.
 When the pain stops and moves to a joint in another part of your body, you may be experiencing migratory arthritis.
 Migratory arthritis can also cause:

 - weight changes

 Stopping pain is often the only priority for arthritis patients.
 But for real relief, it’s also important to treat the inflammation that’s causing your pain.
-Nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen, may be effective in treating both pain and inflammation.
+NSAIDs, such as ibuprofen, may be effective in treating both pain and inflammation.
 Naproxen is a common prescription medication used to treat arthritis swelling.
 For immediate pain relief, your doctor may also prescribe topical creams.